Abstract

 If you haven’t read the analyses of the “Michelson-Gale-Pearson” experiment yet, it is worth to read it here!

-The revealing the fact that the inappropriate conceptual design, embedded in the construction of the Michelson interferometer, however indisputably shows that the claim “the speed of light is the same in all inertial frames of reference” is a great delusion and the “Michelson-Morley experiment” is actually the primary root cause for the biggest blunder in physics of the 20th century – the special theory of relativity.
+Revealing the fact concerning the inappropriate conceptual design, embedded in the construction of the Michelson interferometer, however, indisputably shows that the claim “the speed of light is the same in all inertial frames of reference” is a great delusion and the “Michelson-Morley experiment” is actually the primary root cause for the biggest blunder in physics of the 20th century – the special theory of relativity.

 Furthermore, the analysis of the article “On the Electrodynamics of Moving Bodies”, where Einstein published the special theory of relativity shows exactly where and how the claim “the speed of light is the same in all inertial frames of reference” was applied …